Restoration literature: The English epic

 Even without the introduction of Neo-classical criticism, English poets were aware that they had no national epic.
 Edmund Spenser's Faerie Queene was well known, but England, unlike France with The Song of Roland or Spain with the Cantar de Mio Cid or, most of all, Italy with the Aeneid, had no epic poem of national origins.
 Several poets attempted to supply this void.

 Sir William Davenant was the first Restoration poet to attempt an epic.
 His unfinished Gondibert was of epic length, and it was admired by Hobbes.
 However, it also used the ballad form, and other poets, as well as critics, were very quick to condemn this rhyme scheme as unflattering and unheroic (Dryden Epic).
 The prefaces to Gondibert show the struggle for a formal epic structure, as well as how the early Restoration saw themselves in relation to Classical literature.

 Although today he is studied separately from the Restoration period, John Milton's Paradise Lost was published during that time.
 Milton no less than Davenant wished to write the English epic, and chose blank verse as his form.
 Milton rejected the cause of English exceptionalism: his Paradise Lost seeks to tell the story of all mankind, and his pride is in Christianity rather than Englishness.

 Significantly, Milton began with an attempt at writing an epic on King Arthur, for that was the matter of English national founding.
 While Milton rejected that subject, in the end, others made the attempt.
 Richard Blackmore wrote both a Prince Arthur and King Arthur.
-Both attempts were long, soporific, and failed both critically and popularly.
+Both attempts were long and soporific, and failed both critically and popularly.
 Indeed, the poetry was so slow that the author became known as "Never-ending Blackmore" (see Alexander Pope's lambasting of Blackmore in The Dunciad).

 The Restoration period ended without an English epic.
 Beowulf may now be called the English epic, but the work was unknown to Restoration authors, and Old English was incomprehensible to them.